itbmedia/KUND24-API-PHP/README.md

-SMS24 - Api Client for PHP
+Kund24 - Api Client for PHP
 ========================================

-In your admin screen of [http://www.sms24.se/](http://www.sms24.se/) you can generate an API Key for your account to send SMS
+In your admin screen of [https://www.kund24.se/](https://www.kund24.se/) you can generate an API Key for your account to integrate with your CRM

 Installation through composer